 Even still, having a seasoned expert run your account can save you from costly errors and also help you yield the highest returns on your ad spend.
 To ensure you choose an agency that is worth the investment, make sure you check off all your boxes when vetting them.
 You can use our checklist below:

 There's a lot more than price to consider when choosing an agency.

 Obviously it’s in the agency’s best interests to deliver results (to reduce churn and retain clients), but even if your ads don’t result in any conversions, you’ll still have to pony up and pay your agency unless it’s explicitly stated otherwise in your contract.

-As I’ve stated throughout, there are numerous factors that can have a significant impact on the cost of running a PPC campaign, but remember: almost any type of business can make AdWords work for them!
-If you’re not sure about anything I’ve covered in this guide, or you have specific questions, leave a comment and we’ll answer them as best we can.
+As we’ve stated throughout, there are numerous factors that can have a significant impact on the cost of running a PPC campaign, but remember: almost any type of business can make Google Ads work for them!
+If you’re not sure about anything we've covered in this guide, or if you have specific questions, leave a comment and we’ll answer them as best we can.

 Kristen is the Senior Managing Editor at WordStream, where she helps businesses to make sense of their online marketing and advertising.
 She specializes in SEO and copywriting and finds life to be exponentially more delightful on a bicycle.

 Please read our Comment Policy before commenting.